New Junior Cycle Home Economics

 Classroom-based Assessments (CBA’s)

-CBA’s are completed during normal class time, are individual projects and are assessed by the class teacher.
+Classroom Based Assessments are completed during normal class time and are individual projects assessed by the class teacher.

-CBA 2: Food literacy skills brief will be completed in third year where the students will research, analyse and plan the requirements of a food literacy brief.
+CBA 2: The food literacy skills brief will be completed in Third Year where the students will research, analyse and plan the requirements of a food literacy brief.